 [older woman's voice] But one week, one season, one year from now, if you're still alive, would you rather have spent that time running, living half-a-life?
-Or would you prefer to have used that week, that season, that year, listening with your full attention, living with a whole heart, acting in a Godly way?

-[older man's voice] It's never too late to turn, to return, to make tshuvah.

-Okay. \sigh\ To return.
+Or would you prefer to have used that week, that season, that year, listening with your full attention, living with a whole heart, acting in a Godly way? [older man's voice] It's never too late to turn, to return, to make tshuvah.
+Nazimova Writings may be used during religious services, provided that the individual authors and West End Synagogue are 186 cited.
+Any other usage requires permission from the authors, who may be contacted through West End Okay. \sigh\ To return.
 I suppose that means returning to Yaffo?
-And then turning to Nineveh?

-The LORD commanded the fish, and it spewed Jonah out upon dry land.
+And then turning to Narrator [chants in Hebrew and then in English, Jonah 2:11] The LORD commanded the fish, and it spewed Jonah out upon dry lands cene four Narrator [chants in Hebrew and then in English, Jonah 3:3] Jonah arose and went to Nineveh in accordance with the word of the Lord.